Nexmo/nexmo-developer/_documentation/client-sdk/setup/create-your-application.md

 11) For "Public Key path" press Enter to select the default.
 If you want to use your own public-private key pair refer to [this documentation](/application/nexmo-cli#creating-an-application-with-your-own-public-private-key-pair).

-12) For "Private Key path" enter `private.key` and press Enter.
+12) For "Private Key path" type in `private.key` and press Enter.

 The application is then created.